Jellsberry147/Jellsberry147/README.md

 ### Hi there 👋
-I've been learning Web Development since November 2021, and am having a great time finding all of the different ways to use these skills!
-I plan to focus on making standard websites for the foreseeable future, but games and other forms of interactive content are next on my radar!
-For now I'm more geared towards Frontend development, but I have some experience from a lot of different disciplines.
+I've been learning Software Development & Programming since early 2020 and am having a great time finding all of the different ways to use these skills!I have some experience from a lot of different disciplines.
 Java, C++ and Python are the main OOP languages I've done some work with, and SQL and I have a love-hate relationship (I love it, it hates me).
+I also come equipped with a lot of time spent tinkering around with web dev. :)